-I am a newly-retired public school teacher.
+I am a retired public school teacher.
 I am especially supportive of students who think differently, whether it be a learning disability, ADD, Aspergers or math anxiety.
 I have lots of manipulatives and use multiple approaches to fit each student's needs.

 I have successfully home-schooled my two, now-grown, children.
 Therefore, I hope to support home-schooling families with their math and science curricula.
 I am available during the school day.